 Do NOT send hard copy original documents to the Graduate Program staff at Allard Hall.

-If you require assistance, please contact Ms. Joanne Chung, the Graduate Program Administrator by phone (604) 822-6449 or by e-mail email@example.com.
+If you require assistance, please contact Ms. Joanne Chung, the Graduate Program Advisor for the reseach-based Graduate Programs either by phone (604) 822-6449 or by e-mail firstname.lastname@example.org.